Small Particle Cleaning – A How To

 When it comes to cleaning the items in your home, ideally you will remove everything and clean it outside, in a garage with an air scrubber running, or inside a storage unit that can be delivered to your property.
 If this is not an option, you can clean everything while it is still inside the home.
 However there is a risk that there will be spore and mycotoxins transfer as part of the process since the process of cleaning will cause the mold spores and fragments to become airborne.
 The ideal solution is to designate one room as the cleaning room and create a containment area as you would see during remediation.
 In this containment area you will have controls such as an air scrubber.
 (Be sure to see my article on DIY remediation to understand how to assemble a containment area).

 If cleaning INSIDE of your home, make sure your AC/Heat is OFF during this process especially if you have already had the ducts cleaned!
 If the ducts have not been cleaned, get that scheduled before turning on the heat or air.
 You don’t want all your hard work undone!
+I do strongly advise duct cleaning first, sealing all the supplies and intakes, and leaving the air off during this process.

 It is advised to wear personal protective equipment such as goggles or glasses, gloves and a respirator or at a minimum a professional dust mask.
 Showering and a clothing change are recommended after each cleaning session and before entering vehicles to avoid shedding of spores and fragments into vehicles or other areas.
+A tyvek suit might make life easier.

 Cleaning supplies you will need: